How China Uses Twitter And Facebook To Share Disinformation About Hong Kong

 China's powerful propaganda channels have readily adapted to the profusion of digital platforms used by its citizens.
 It routinely censors Chinese social media and chat apps to scrub dissenting opinions or references to sensitive political subjects.
 A 2016 Harvard study estimated that around half a billion Chinese social media posts a year are created by government-paid commentators.

-Over the last decade, China has also globalized its propaganda efforts.
-China Daily, an English-language state-run broadsheet, regularly runs full-page inserts in mainstream American newspapers, such as the Washington Post and the New York Times.
+Over the past decade, China has also globalized its propaganda efforts.
+China Daily, an English-language state-run broadsheet, regularly runs full-page inserts in mainstream American newspapers, such as The Washington Post and The New York Times.
 Major Communist Party-run outlets now sponsor pro-Beijing content in hundreds of outlets catering to overseas Chinese and hold fully-funded annual summits for Chinese-language journalists based outside of China.

-Twitter and Facebook's identification of at least a thousand Chinese state-linked accounts this week show how these disinformation efforts have expanded to international social media platforms.
+Twitter and Facebook's identification of at least 1,000 Chinese state-linked accounts this week show how these disinformation efforts have expanded to international social media platforms.
 Influencing perceptions of audiences both inside and outside of China is now a government priority.
 A critical component of these perception management campaigns is the estimated 60 million ethnic Chinese people who live outside of China and whom Beijing views as pliable audiences.

-"It's no secret that the PRC government routinely coordinates fake social media activity on Chinese social media platforms, but this would be confirmation that it's now doing the same thing in English and other languages, with the likely goal of eroding other countries' support for pro-democracy protesters in Hong Kong," says Matt Schrader, an analyst at the German Marshall Fund who studies Chinese influence operations.
+"It's no secret that the PRC government routinely coordinates fake social media activity on Chinese social media platforms, but this would be confirmation that it's now doing the same thing in English and other languages, with the likely goal of eroding other countries' support for pro-democracy protesters in Hong Kong," says Matt Schrader, an analyst at the German Marshall Fund of the United States who studies Chinese influence operations.

 Taiwan already has felt the brunt of Chinese disinformation campaigns.
 Its government has proposed several new regulations that would limit mainland-backed social media platforms from operating in Taiwan.
-It also investigated pro-Beijing outlets in response to evidence that China sponsored extensive disinformation campaigns on Facebook, Whatsapp and social media app Line in an attempt to sway public opinion before the 2016 Taiwanese elections.
+It also investigated pro-Beijing outlets in response to evidence that China sponsored extensive disinformation campaigns on Facebook, WhatsApp and the social media app Line in an attempt to sway public opinion before the 2016 Taiwanese elections.

 Facebook and Twitter have come under fire from U.S. regulators who say the social media platforms were used by Russian disinformation campaigns to influence the 2016 U.S. presidential election.
 American lawmakers have previously warned that Chinese state actors have begun to emulate Russian influence operations.